PelionIoT/connected-lights-cloud/docs/4_connectivity.md

 ### Setting up a connection

 You need to add some code to the application, so it connects to the internet and sets up a connection to Device Management.
-The following code is adapted from the [mbed-os-example-pelion](https://github.com/ARMmbed/mbed-os-example-pelion/) Mbed Cloud Client example.
+The following code is adapted from the [mbed-os-example-pelion](https://github.com/ARMmbed/mbed-os-example-pelion/) example.

 Replace `lighting-system-firmware/source/main.cpp` with: